 The House System

 Our College House System promotes student success and builds community within the College.
-All veterinary and veterinary technology students are sorted into one of four “houses.”
+All veterinary and veterinary technology students are sorted into one of four houses.
 In addition, many faculty and staff employees are members of the houses.

-Within each house, there are opportunities for mentoring, leadership development, and social support.
+Each house presents opportunities for mentoring, leadership development, and social support.
 Also, friendly competitions take place throughout the year to add fun and grow college spirit.
 Just like Hogwarts, the houses provide a “home” for members of our community.

 The Creation of the House Mentorship Program